Central High School (Carrollton, Georgia)

 Central High School is a public high school, part of the Carroll County School System, located just outside Carrollton, Georgia, United States.

-1999 shooting
+1999 suicide pact shooting

 On January 8, 1999, a suspected suicide pact shooting took place at the school.
 Students Andrea Garrett and Jeff Miller were found shot in a girls bathroom with a .22-caliber pistol nearby.
 Garrett was taken to the nearby Tanner Medical Center where she was shortly pronounced dead.
-Miller meanwhile was airlifted to Crawford Long Hospital in Atlanta due to his gunshot wound being in the head.
+Miller meanwhile was airlifted to Crawford Long Hospital in Atlanta.
 He died a day later.
 An investigation by the Carroll County Sheriff's Office pointed to an intended suicide plan with Central High students recalling Garrett speaking of suicide weeks before.
 The sheriff's office also concluded the pistol belonged to Andrea's parents and speculate a scenario where Miller shot Garrett before turning the gun on himself due to the weapon being found nearer his body.